OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 projected in the same projection as the daily clipped SNODAS SWE grids because the watershed basin boundary shapefile is the zone input dataset for the zonal statistics.

 In step 4, the SNODAS Tools also offer flexibility to the user to resample the SNODAS grid to represent a different spatial resolution, or cell size.
-This flexibilty would be desirable if the features of the Waterhsed Basin Boundary Shapefile are relatively small with many fine edge details.
-Remember that the majority of snowpack statistics are based on correct area calcutions
+This flexibility would be desirable if the features of the Watershed Basin Boundary Shapefile are relatively small with many fine edge details.
+Remember that the majority of snowpack statistics are based on correct area calculations
 (the area of a basin is calculated by multiplying the number of cells within that basin by the cell size of the resampled SNODAS clipped and projected grid).
 If the spatial resolution of the SNODAS daily grid is relatively large compared to the edge details of the basins in the Watershed Basin Boundary Shapefile, then large error margins could occur in the areal computations.

-The clipped and reprojected SNODAS SWE .tif grids are saved in the 3_ClipToExtent folder.
+The clipped and projected SNODAS SWE .tif grids are saved in the 3_ClipToExtent folder.
 Refer to the [File Structure](file-structure.md#processeddata923_cliptoextent92) section for more information regarding the clipped SWE .tif file and the 3_ClipToExtent folder.
-Refer to [Tool Utilities and Functions](#3-clip-and-project-snodas-national-grids-to-study-area) section for detailed information on the Python functions called to project, clip and reproject the national SNODAS SWE grid.
+Refer to [Tool Utilities and Functions](#3-clip-and-project-snodas-national-grids-to-study-area) section for detailed information on the Python functions called to project, clip and project the national SNODAS SWE grid.

 ![clip-workflow](overview-images/clip.png)